Canon RF 35mm F1.4 L VCM Lens Review

 Back to Top

 The Canon RF 35mm F1.4 L VCM Lens is moderately expensive.
-This price compared to its predecessor's high price alone sends the RF into great value territory.
-The RF lens's additional advantages should make it a great seller.
+This price, compared to its predecessor's high price, sends the RF into great value territory.
+The RF lens's additional advantages will make it a great seller.

 As an "RF" lens, the Canon RF 35mm F1.4 L VCM Lens is compatible with all Canon EOS R-series cameras, including full-frame and APS-C models.
 Full-frame imaging sensor models will automatically switch into APS-C mode when an RF-S lens is mounted.
 Canon USA provides a 1-year limited warranty.